ppawel/twitter-ad-eater/README.md

 Twitter Ad Eater is a module for the Xposed/[LSPosed](https://github.com/LSPosed/LSPosed) framework that attempts to remove ads from the Twitter Android application.

+# Installation

+1. Download the module from the [Releases](https://github.com/ppawel/twitter-ad-eater/releases) page.
+2. Install the APK.
+3. Open the LSPosed app.
+4. Enable the module and whitelist the Twitter app on the module page.
+5. Reboot the device.

+# Background

 I created this module after switching to Android 11 where [the original module](https://github.com/gusarov/TwitterAdKiller) [does not seem to work anymore](https://github.com/gusarov/TwitterAdKiller/issues/2).

 The module is tested so far only on Android 11 and with the LSPosed framework.
 Feel free to [report any issues](https://github.com/ppawel/twitter-ad-eater/issues) and I will take a look.